Ritin-dev/main/src/content/solutions/metal-cutting.md

 nav_sort: 4000
 show_in_menu: "true"
 layout: solution.njk
-hubspot_form_id: 8a7e8410-f0e6-4fdf-9fe9-60dfeb51b9b4
-redirectUrl: /contact-us/success/
-form_intro: Contact Us
 thumbnail: /img/thumbs/hero-metalcutting.jpg
 image_1: /img/image-1-metalcutting.jpg
 image_2: /img/image-2-metalcutting.jpg
 image_3: /img/image-3-duroroom.png
 short_description: Shield employees and machinery from oil mist and dust hazards.
-copy_block_1: >-
+intro:
-  ### **Industrial Dust Collectors for Safe, Clean Metal Cutting**
+  intro_head: Bring Safe, Clean Air to Each Metal Cutting Task

-  Duroair combines our [DuroRoom™](/products/duroroom)  with [DuroTower™](/products/durotower) or [DuroDust™](/products/durodust) technologies into one clean air solution to provide a safe, productive working environment.

-  We engineer portable, retractable enclosures with recirculating air filtration that can be custom tailored for specific metal cutting processes.
-By bringing the benefits of clean air to each cutting workspace, Duroair can help you reduce material handling expenses and maximize your facility floor space.
+  intro_desc: From laser and plasma cutting to grinding and sanding, working with
+    metals can produce a toxic cloud of oil mist, fine particulate dust, and fumes that not only threaten your machinery and electronics, but endanger your most valuable assets – your employees.
+There’s also the risk of fines if your facility doesn’t walk the compliance talk when it comes to OSHA’s permissible exposure limits (PELs).
+copy_block_list: >-

-  Duroair’s industrial dust collector and filtration solutions for metal cutting provide:
+  Duroair’s industrial dust collector and filtration solutions for metal cutting
+  provide:

   * Increased flexibility for full use of overhead cranes for moving large workpieces